 Given how little modern science and archaeology knows; perhaps Western Indology Oriental dating needs to be reevaluated.
 Only an almost infinitely small fraction of ancient artifacts have survived father time; including 385,000 year old tools found in South Asia recently.
 Here are other articles about this.

 Recent very fine comments at Brown Pundits have discussed the relationship between Buddhism and Sanathana Dharma.
 I see the Buddhist family of threads as part of the broader Sanathana Dharma family of families of threads.
 The great enlightened master Shakyamuni Gautama Buddha revived and enriched far more ancient masters and teachings.
-Buddha said he was Kapila reborn.
+Buddha said he was Rama and Kapila reborn.
 Kapila is the founder of Samkhya, one of the ten schools of Sanathana Dharma:

 - Mīmāmsā (also called Purva Mīmāmsā)